Day One of freedom for Mideast swap club

 "Did they want us to remain in prison?"

-(Reporting by Nidal al-Mughrabi in Gaza and Tom Perry in Ramalla.
-Additional reporting by Douglas Hamilton in Gaza and Jeffrey Heller in Jerusalem.
+(Reporting by Nidal al-Mughrabi in Gaza.
+Additional reporting by Jeffrey Heller in Jerusalem.
 Writing by Douglas Hamilton)